Soliciting a child for prostitution defense attorney

 Not all criminal defense attorneys proceed to trial.
 Not all criminal defense attorneys possess the same skills.
 Our defense attorneys fight cases at trial and possess the skills necessary to win.
 To achieve positive results for clients, this skill is certainly a requirement.
 If prosecutors view your defense attorney as weak, they’ll walk all over him.
 Similarly, if prosecutors understand your criminal defense attorney is scared of trial, they’ll do the same.

 Facing a soliciting a child for prostitution charge?

-The criminal defense attorneys at Meyer Van Severen, S.C. regularly defend individuals charged with sex offenses.
+The criminal defense attorneys at Van Severen Law Office regularly defend individuals charged with sex offenses.
 We’re prepared to defend your soliciting a child for prostitution charge.
 And we certainly recognize that this charge causes you stress.
 Simply being arrested for a sex charge carries a negative stigma.
 Certainly some of your friends, family, and professional colleagues have assumed the worst.
 But don’t let that get you down.
 Instead, recognize that an ally is necessary.
-At Meyer Van Severen you’ll find an ally in any of our sexual assault defense attorneys.
+At Van Severen Law Office you’ll find an ally in any of our sexual assault defense attorneys.

 Prosecutors take charges like this seriously.
 Hire an aggressive, intelligent, experienced criminal defense attorney to fight on your side.

 Call Van Severen Law Office today at (414) 270-0202.
 Let’s start fighting your case.